pymor/pymor/docs/source/tutorial_projection.rst

 of the `ProjectRules` object.

 `ProjectRules` is a |RuleTable|, an ordered list of conditions with corresponding actions.
-The list is traversed from top to bottom and the action of the first matching condition is executed.
+The list is traversed from top to bottom, and the action of the first matching condition is executed.
 These |RuleTables| can also be modified by the user to customize the behavior of an algorithm for a specific application.
 We will not go into the details of defining or modifying a |RuleTable| here, but we will look at the rules of `ProjectRules` by looking